ivanrakonjac/Kafka-Spring-Kafka/README.md

 ## Overview

 The program will automatically read data from CONSUMING_TOPIC.
 You are able to see logs of consumed data.
 When you want you can send an HTTP POST request to /groupUsersByMinutes route (http://localhost:8081/groupUsersByMinutes) and a number of unique users per minute will send to RESULT_TOPIC.
 You can also use other API methods (check API documentation).
+You can find test data here: https://tda-public.s3.eu-central-1.amazonaws.com/hire-challenge/stream.jsonl.gz.

 ## Commands